casperwang/autovc/README.md

 Download pre-trained AUTOVC model, and run the ```conversion.ipynb``` in the same directory.

 ### 1.Mel-Spectrograms to waveform

 Download pre-trained WaveNet Vocoder model, and run the ```vocoder.ipynb``` in the same the directory.

+## Modified Stuff

+### Dataset:
+Chinese dataset taken from https://www.data-baker.com/open_source.html, about 12 hours of Mandarin Chinese spoken by the same woman.